CreativeQA/ad-validator-php/README.md

 * VAST Video Ads

 ## Preparation
-Request a free API key via https://www.creativeqa.io/html5-ad-validator - you'll get an API key and your endpoint emailed within minutes.
-Download the PHP class from this repository and paste your **endpoint** and **API Key** in the two variables at the top of the class.
+Sign up for an account on https://www.creativeqa.io/api-docs.
+Once logged in, find your API key and endpoint in your account.
+Download the PHP class from this repository and paste your **API Key** and **endpoint** in the two variables at the top of the class.

 ## Methods
 ```php